michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 To experience something so bewildering and terrible -- to find yourself erecting indomitable boundaries with somebody you thought was a friend, and to not even understand how you arrived at such an awful point -- _while going blind_ introduced a quasi-mythical quality to the whole experience/memory of this period of my life.
 I reached out to this old friend as a well-meaning reaction to my condition.
 Reaching out to old friends (they weren't the only person I contacted), instead of withdrawing from the world and slinking into neurosis, seemed like a great idea.
 In all cases, except for one, the poisoned salve, it _was_ a great idea.
 Reconnecting with an old friend who I held in uniquely high esteem was supposed to _raise_ my spirit, not _test it_.

+I don't know if they're aware of my condition and how it's impacted me.
+I'm not sure it would've changed anything.
+All I know is I don't know what happened.
+My friends hope they stay away.

 {{< figure
     src="/images/girl.jpg"
     class="center"